Stewart County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license.
-This allows you to drive for essential purposes, such as work, school, or medical appointments.
+• Restricted/hardship license granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, which allows you to drive under certain conditions, such as for work or school.

 • Eligibility Requirements: Eligibility for a hardship license depends on the specific circumstances of your case, including the length of your suspension and whether you have prior DUI convictions.
 You generally need to demonstrate a genuine need to drive for work, school, court-ordered treatment, or medical appointments.